Austro-Turkish War (1663–1664): 1664 campaign

+The Ottoman grand vizier aimed to force the Habsburg troops into battle and marched on Zrinski's stronghold Novi Zrin.
+His army besieged and conquered the fortress after Montecuccoli refused a relief attack with inferior numbers and retreated to the Rába river.

 Battle of Saint Gotthard

 After the conquest of Novi Zrin, the Ottoman main army marched towards Vienna.
 As the Ottoman army advanced into Hungary, it was stopped at the Rába river between Mogersdorf and the Szentgotthárd Abbey by Montecuccoli's army, where the Ottomans were charged and defeated by the Imperial forces.

 In the north of Hungary the army of de Souches had also won some smaller victories against Küçük Mehmed Pasha.
 Most importantly, he reconquered Nitra and Léva.

 Peace of Vasvár

 Nine days later, on August 10, 1664, the Peace of Vasvár was signed.
 The Habsburgs recognized Ottoman control of Transylvania, Nagyvarad (Grosswardein) and Ersekujvar (Neuhausel), Habsburg troops were to be removed from Transylvania and had to turn over numerous border fortresses, and they agreed to pay an annual 200,000 florins to the Ottoman Empire.
-In contrast, the Ottomans agreed to send an annual "gift" to the Habsburg Emperor, allow the construction of a Habsburg fort along the Waag river, and granted a twenty-year truce.
+In contrast, the Ottomans agreed to send annual "gifts" to the Habsburg Emperor of the same worth, allow the construction of a Habsburg fort along the Waag river, and granted a twenty-year truce.

 The major factor in the Habsburgs' decision for a peace treaty was the French threat to the much more valuable estates in the Netherlands, Germany and Italy.
 Moreover, the Imperial war effort lost some of its momentum after the victory of Saint Gotthard, as the French withdrew from the coalition while other German princes were reluctant to advance further east.
 Hence, the Austrians did not believe they could liberate the whole of Hungary and were unwilling to leave the French advance unchecked for a few Hungarian fortresses.